chaudharyan/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 		fBodyGyroJerkMag

-**(tAcc-XYZ and tGyro-XYZ)** : These columns come from the accelerometer and gyroscope 3-axial raw signals.
+**(tAcc-XYZ and tGyro-XYZ)** : These columns come from the accelerometer and gyroscope 3-axial raw signals. <br> **(tBodyAcc-XYZ and tGravityAcc-XYZ)**: The acceleration signal was then separated into body and gravity acceleration signals <br>
-**(tBodyAcc-XYZ and tGravityAcc-XYZ)**: The acceleration signal was then separated into body and gravity acceleration signals **(tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ)** : The body linear acceleration and angular velocity were derived in time to obtain Jerk signals
+**(tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ)** : The body linear acceleration and angular velocity were derived in time to obtain Jerk signals<br>
-**(tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag)** : Three-dimensional signals were calculated using the Euclidean norm
+**(tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag)** : Three-dimensional signals were calculated using the Euclidean norm	<br>
-**(fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag)** : a Fast Fourier Transform (FFT) was applied to some of these signals
+**(fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag)** : a Fast Fourier Transform (FFT) was applied to some of these signals<br>